mingyaulee/Blazor.BrowserExtension/README.md

 ## Debugging locally in IIS Express or Kestrel
 1. Start the Blazor project directly from Visual Studio or `dotnet run`.
 0. Once the application is loaded, use the Blazor debugging hotkey Shift+Alt+D to launch the debugging console.

+> At the moment, debugging when the application is loaded as an extension in the browser is not possible.
+> This is because debugging requires a NodeJs debugging proxy launched by the DevServer, which is not available when loaded as extension in the browser.

 ## Browser Extension features